3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 Enjoy your time debugging!

 ## Using AI in coding
 We welcome the integration of AI in software development.
-Using tools like ChatGPT to generate code or debug our code in English really makes our life a whole lot easier :) However, when using them in your programming work, you need to be aware that they only act as your __assistant__.
+Using tools like ChatGPT to generate code or debug our code in English really makes our lives a whole lot easier :) However, when using them in your programming work, you need to be aware that they only act as your __assistant__.
 They can streamline your work but you can't just blame ChatGPT if the code is not fully functional or it has many bugs.
 It's your job to double-check their work and fix any errors.

-free acceess to ChatGPT: https://poe.com/
+When you decide to use ChatGPT to generate code.
+It is strongly recommended that you should understand and analyze the logic behind the code.
+Not only does training your technical skills, but it can also help you document your code better.

 ## Reference Materials